cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 ## Initial analysis

-I started by measuring how much (process-)time it takes to run a given number of MCTS iterations for a perfect information scenario.
+I started by measuring how much (process-)time it takes to run a given number of Mcts iterations for a perfect information scenario.

 ![iterations_vs_time_plot](https://github.com/cpatrasciuc/schnapsen-card-game/blob/ac6328f5a043ce946fb59c2303a5b32fe7ce224b/src/ai/eval/data/iterations_and_time_i7.png)